 Usually the cubs will abandon their earth in June and start living above ground and whilst they will still play together, they will start to roam alone or at the very least in pairs.

 Between 4 -

-At what age the kits turn red?
-(Ours are a dusky gray with dark feet and white tail tip.
+At what age do the kits turn red?
+(Ours are a dusky grey with dark feet and white tail tip.
 (Approx age 4 -

 Roughly five -

 What are the chances that she will stay with us or return next year?

 We have recently had the joy of seeing foxes in our back garden, but to our horror a few nights ago we had our family tortoise dug up!
 I wondered if any body else has had similar problems, or if you can offer a solution to our problem as the tortoise hibernates outside in shallow soil, and doesn't hibernate inside.